13-14 June 2026 in Montgenèvre

 Mandatory per person

-- 1 bib readable and non-folded (provided by the organization)
+- 1 bib, legible and unfolded (provided by the race organizers)

-- 1 SPORTident chip (if you don't have one, the organization will lend you one)
+- 1 SPORTident chip (if you don't have one, the race organizers will lend you one)

 - 1 backpack